 Name Route (s) Comment Mode of Communication ROUTE 237 communicatio ÷ 237 Please retain atleast few trips to Rancho Bernardo Transit center.
 This helps many people from north county to reach Qualcomm/UCSD on a single bus.
-Web i.
-237 This route has been completely dessimated and this curtailing of the route is the last straw.
+Web i.e 237 This route has been completely dessimated and this curtailing of the route is the last straw.
 MOST passengers board route #237 at Rancho Bernardo and Sabre Springs.
 These are the stops that you propose to eliminate!
 Please do not proceed with this change.
 Web ROUTE 704 Juanita Gutierrez 704 I'm just calling because I see the Route 704 isn't going to run to the hospital on Fourth Avenue.
 Spoke to other customers and we're concerned it won't take us to physical therapy, and doctors.
 We're hoping you reconsider.
-Voicemail ROUTE 707 Fernanda Mendoza Hoffmann 707, 709 The purpose of this e-mail is to express the concern that these proposed changes has brought to some of the people who ride the 709 bus route all the way to Boswell road and further.
-It is mentioned that 707 would extender its route and service every half hour, but our main concern is that it starts servicing until 9am.
-If the changes are approved, would 707 start earlier in the morning to replace the 709 schedule?
-E-mail 707 we can surely use extended route to cover Hunte parkway.
-Many new MAL - Is 707 developments and business in or near this area Web ROUTE 709 ÷ 709 Can use service closer to Hunte expressway or Hunte and Eatlake parkway Web ROUTE 815 - 815 Changes appear to be ok.
-Web ROUTE 816 816 Changes to be ok I guess for Route 816.
+Voicemail ROUTE 707 Fernanda Mendoza Hoffmann The purpose of this e-mail is to express the concern that these proposed changes has brought to some of the people who ride the 709 bus route all the way to Reswell road and further.
+It is monitored that 707 would extend or its concerns the second E-mail 707 we can surely use extended route to cover Hunte parkway.
+Many new MAL - Is 707 developments and business in or near this area Web ROUTE 709 ÷ 709 Can use service closer to Hunte expressway or Hunte and Eatlake parkway Web ROUTE 815 - 815 Changes appear to be ok ROUTE 816 816 Changes to be ok I guess for Route 816.
 I like how it dovetails with the 815.
 Web ROUTE 832 Rofiee Two [Multiple Comments] 832 Slightly over a year ago, we decided to purchase a home north of El Nopal.
 One of the consideration in purchasing the house was the availability of a bus route near our house.
 The proposed cut on the northern route will have a great impact for a few people that live in that neighborhood.
 Ever since the Trolley Green line route established in 2005, I have been riding the public transportation even though it is more expensive and the inconvenience of it.
 [Excerpts] Web 832 Keep Woodglen Vista and Magnolia bus stop.
 This is my stop, and my daughter has a permanent disability.
 Voicemail Alice Marin 832 Would like bus to go to Woodside there are a lot students that would be able to go to Santana High School.
-Voicemail ROUTE 834 • 834 I like this proposal since I live in Santee and have often wished for more bus service on Mission Gorge to get to shops, Post Office and etc. I hope this will go into effect.
-Web - 834 Look at traffic patterns and bus times to accomodate bell strat times of WHHS, please!
+Voicemail ROUTE 834 • 834 I like this proposal since I live in Santee and have often wished for more bus service on Mission Gorge to get to shops, Post Office and etc. I hope this will go into effect. - 834 Look at traffic patterns and bus times to accomodate bell strat times of WHHS, please!
 Web 834 Students of WHHS living on the west side of the attendance boundaries need service, as well as those attending Grossmont college.
 Web